Hardik21/back-to-top/README.md

-# Javascript reactjs-back-to-top
+# reactjs-back-to-top

-Javascript reactjs-back-to-top is a simple function for the website.
+Reactjs back-to-top is a simple function for the website.

 ## Installation